lpmi-13/higher-order-functions/README.md

 ## Running locally

 Open your text editor or IDE (like VS Code), and try to complete the functions.
-Run the tests as explained above to check your work.
+Run the tests as explained above (either in the IDE terminal or in a separate terminal window) to check your work.

 > if you need a hint, just check the git log to see what the functions were originally.